professionalzack/rollodexjs/README.md

 #### Other
 there are and/or will be a couple others !

-## Feature Requests
+## Issues

 Have a feature in mind?
-We'd love to hear about it.
-Feel free to [open an issue](https://github.com/professionalzack/rollodexjs/issues/new) and let us know.
+Having trouble with something?
+Let me know.
+Feel free to [open an issue](https://github.com/professionalzack/rollodexjs/issues/new), and I will try to respond promptly.

 ## Contribute

 Want to contribute to Rollodex?
 Awesome!
-At some point soon this will be available.
+[Open a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## [License](LICENSE)